ghunkins/huggingface_hub/docs/source/en/package_reference/utilities.md

 ## Validators

-`huggingface_hub` includes custom validators to validate method arguments automatically.
+`old_huggingface_hub` includes custom validators to validate method arguments automatically.
 Validation is inspired by the work done in [Pydantic](https://pydantic-docs.helpmanual.io/) to validate type hints but with more limited features.

 ### Generic decorator

-[`~utils.validate_hf_hub_args`] is a generic decorator to encapsulate methods that have arguments following `huggingface_hub`'s naming.
+[`~utils.validate_hf_hub_args`] is a generic decorator to encapsulate methods that have arguments following `old_huggingface_hub`'s naming.
 By default, all arguments that has a validator implemented will be validated.

 If an input is not valid, a [`~utils.HFValidationError`] is thrown.
 Only